David Grumett David Grumett

 In his research on modern French Catholic theology, David has examined how a constellation of mostly Jesuit figures boldly reinterpreted scripture, patristics and later medieval theology for the collective and individual Christian life, including faith, politics, the understanding of science and non-Christian religions.
 This work includes Henri de Lubac and the Shaping of Modern Theology (Ignatius 2020) and Henri de Lubac: A Guide for the Perplexed (T&T Clark 2008).
 David has also published Teilhard de Chardin: Theology, Humanity and Cosmos (Peeters 2005) and articles on Maurice Blondel and Yves de Montcheuil, and is a member of the Association Internationale Cardinal Henri de Lubac.

 His principal research on theology and food is (with Rachel Muers) Theology on the Menu: Asceticism, Meat and Christian Diet (Routledge 2010).
 This was the first systematic and historical assessment of Christian attitudes to food and its contribution to Christian identity.
 Topics covered include feasting and fasting, food regulations and resistance to regulation, and how food has shaped inter-religious encounters.
 Since then David has published many articles and chapters on aspects of this field and has contributed to print, broadcast and online media.
-He has served as deputy chair of Defra's Animal Welfare Committee and has advised the Scottish Animal Welfare Commission.
+He has served as deputy chair of Defra's Animal Welfare Committee and has advised the Scottish Animal Welfare Commission, and has recently published The Bible and Farm Animal Welfare (Cascade 2024).

 David is Deputy Editor of Ecclesiology, Associate Editor of Brill Research Perspectives in Theology, a Fellow of the International Society for Science and Religion and a Senior Fellow of the Higher Education Academy, as well as a past Secretary and Treasurer of the Society for the Study of Theology.